sauravpanda24/Interactive-Lab-Hub/Lab 1/README.md

 If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can can manually or remotely control.

 \*\***Give us feedback on Tinkerbelle.**\*\*

+Tinkerbell came very handy to do the prototype.
+I updated the code to create custom html and UI stuff.

 ## Part D. Wizard the device